Reviem0/CompSci-Notes/Networks and Security/Network Layer/Cyber Attack Life Cycle.md

 The Equifax breach illustrates a multi-step attack with an initial intrusion followed by lateral movement.

 **First Iteration: Initial Intrusion (as detailed above and on )**
-- Reconnaissance: look for vulnerable Apache Struts 2 servers, find Equifax’s • Weaponization: obtain vulnerability exploit, develop/configure web shells, prepare C&C infrastructure • Delivery: send crafted message to vulnerable Apache Struts 2 over the Internet • Exploitation: exploit that vulnerability to execute the malicious payload • Installation: install 30 web shells • C&C: remote connection through the web shells • Action on objectives: data exfiltration
+- **Reconnaissance**: look for vulnerable Apache Struts 2 servers, find Equifax’s
+- **Weaponization**: obtain vulnerability exploit, develop/configure web shells, prepare C&C infrastructure
+- **Delivery**: send crafted message to vulnerable Apache Struts 2 over the Internet
+- **Exploitation**: exploit that vulnerability to execute the malicious payload
+- **Installation**: install 30 web shells
+- **C&C**: remote connection through the web shells
+- **Action** on objectives: data exfiltration

 **Second Iteration: Lateral Movement & Data Exfiltration** After the initial intrusion, attackers moved laterally within Equifax's network.
 This phase can be analysed as another iteration of the Kill Chain:
 - **Reconnaissance (Internal)**: Attackers scanned systems connected to the initially compromised online dispute portal.
 They found a data repository with personally identifiable information (PII) and, crucially, unencrypted usernames and passwords.